Jerry Lawler

-Jerry O'Neil Lawler (born November 29, 1949), better known as Jerry "The King" Lawler, is an American color commentator and professional wrestler.
-He is currently signed to WWE, although he has not performed as a full-time commentator since April 2020.
+Jerry O'Neil Lawler (born November 29, 1949), better known as Jerry "the King" Lawler, is an American retired color commentator and professional wrestler signed to WWE under a Legends contract.

 Prior to joining the World Wrestling Federation (WWF, now WWE) in 1992, he wrestled in numerous territories, winning many championships, including multiple World Heavyweight Championships, throughout his career.
 Lawler is a one-time AWA World Heavyweight Champion and a three-time WCWA World Heavyweight Champion: he unified the titles by defeating Kerry Von Erich at Superclash III, forming the USWA Unified World Heavyweight Championship, a championship which he held 28 times.
-He is also known for his feud with comedian Andy Kaufman and he portrayed himself in the 1999 film Man on the Moon.
+He is also known for his feud with comedian Andy Kaufman, and for portraying himself in the 1999 Jim Carrey film about Kaufman, Man on the Moon.

-Lawler has held more recognized championships than any professional wrestler in history though he has never won any championships in WWE having wrestled sporadically whilst primarily providing color commentary, since joining the company.
 In 2007, Lawler was inducted into the WWE Hall of Fame.

 Early life

 Lawler was born November 29, 1949, in Memphis, Tennessee, where he graduated from Treadwell High School.
 When he was 19, his father, Jerome Lawler, died.